nishant050/render-dashboard-app/readme.md

 (none)

-Deletes all contents of the root uploads directory.
+File Explorer: Deletes all contents of the root uploads directory.

+GET

+/newspapers

+(none)

+e-Paper: Scrapes or retrieves from cache the list of newspapers and their links.

 5. Deployment on Render
 The project is deployed as a single Web Service on Render.